freethejazz/neo4j-unmanaged-extension/README.md

         ./build.sh

-2. Copy target/unmanaged-extension-template-1.0.jar into the
-infra/plugins directory

-3. Run `docker-compose up`
+2. Run `docker-compose up`

-4. Open the neo4j browser at port 7474, `:play movies`, and execute the cypher query to create the movies data set.
+3. Open the neo4j browser at port 7474, `:play movies`, and execute the cypher query to create the movies data set.

-5. Query it over HTTP (assumes docker machine IP):
+4. Query it over HTTP (assumes docker machine IP):

 ```
 curl http://192.168.99.100:7474/example/service/spanningTree/ACTED_IN
 ```

-6. Alternatively, open index.html in a browser and wait a moment for the visualization to render.
-Zoom, pan, interact w/ nodes, etc.
+5. Alternatively, open index.html in a browser and wait a moment for the visualization to render.
+Zoom, pan, interact w/ nodes, etc. (IP hardcoded, change in the javascript for different docker IP)